 What is Psychotherapy?

 Everyone experiences hard days or tough times in their lives when they feel overwhelmed by stress, emotion or other environmental factors.
 For many, these feelings pass with time.
 For others, it is a persistent and recurring emotion that plagues their daily life.
 This is known as a mental illness.
 Over the last decade, our society has grown and evolved, destroying stigmas and overcoming barriers yet many of those suffering from mental illnesses feel shame when considering to seek help.
-Mental illness unlike many other common illnesses we know of, does not simply pass with time.
+Mental illness unlike many other common illnesses we know of does not simply pass with time.
 It is persistent and if left untreated, can affect other aspects of life.
-Seeking help from a certified professional is neither a sign of weakness, nor is it shameful.
+Seeking help from a certified professional is neither a sign of weakness nor is it shameful.
 In fact, the National Institute of Mental Health states that more than 30 million Americans will need help managing problems they can’t handle on their own – you are not alone.

 Mental illnesses, disorders, and diseases are all serious issues that millions of children and adults suffer from and cope through on a daily basis.
-According to NAMI (National Alliance on Mental Illness) 1 in 5 adults experience mental illness while 1 in 25 live with a serious mental illness.
+According to NAMI (National Alliance on Mental Illness), 1 in 5 adults experiences mental illness while 1 in 25 live with a serious mental illness.
 Half of all chronic mental illness begins by the age of 14 and three-quarters by the age of 24.
 Many Americans are sufferers of depression which has been named the number one leading cause of disability worldwide.
 These numbers, more than anything else, prove that mental illness is a widespread issue that needs serious attention.
 Millions of people suffer in silence due to a lack of diagnosis, fear of diagnosis, or undue shame.

 Psychotherapy is the diagnosis and treatment of any mental illness or disorder through psychological methods.
 Psychologists, psychotherapists, and general therapists have the joint goal of helping those who suffer from mental illnesses to lead happier, more fulfilling and more productive lives.
-Psychotherapy involves integrating scientific and medical procedures with deep understanding of human behavior and psychology to help overcome or manage the effects of a mental illness.
+Psychotherapy involves integrating scientific and medical procedures with a deep understanding of human behavior and psychology to help overcome or manage the effects of mental illness.

 Like all other forms of therapy, the success of psychotherapy is heavily dependent on a safe, supportive, and welcoming environment, an attentive and empathetic therapist, and consistent collaboration.
 As it is a treatment grounded in dialogue, it requires open and honest communication.
 While psychotherapy is usually approached for the problem solving it provides for current issues, the skills and methods learned during sessions are effective ways to help cope with future challenges.